National Grid Seeks Public Input on New Power Line to Drive UK’s Net Zero Goals

 Credit: National Grid

-National Grid, the 's electricity transmission network operator, has initiated a public consultation period to gather feedback on its proposed power line project aimed at aiding the country's net zero targets.
+, the 's transmission network operator, has initiated a public consultation period to gather feedback on its proposed power line project aimed at aiding the country's net zero targets.
 Communities residing in the East Riding of Yorkshire, North Lincolnshire, and Bassetlaw in Nottinghamshire have been invited to participate in the eight-week consultation, commencing on June 1st and concluding on July 27th.
-The project, known as the North Humber to High Marnham high voltage line, intends to enhance access to clean electricity from wind and other renewable sources by upgrading the existing network of overhead lines, pylons, cables, and .
+The project, known as the North Humber to High Marnham high voltage line, intends to enhance access to clean electricity from offshore wind and other renewable sources by upgrading the existing network of overhead lines, pylons, cables, and .

 Due to the rising generation of renewable electricity from offshore wind and solar power, the current power lines connecting the North and the Midlands lack sufficient capacity to accommodate the increased power flows.
 In response, National Grid plans to construct a new 90 km, 400kV overhead power line between the newly proposed substations at Creyke Beck and High Marnham, thereby bolstering the network's capacity.